How to use or facilitate:

 - In column three, Reimagine, write down tangible ways you can use those action words to develop new strategies.
 For example, our restauranteur may want to “Shift” to a curbside pick-up model, “Add” a new delivery option, and “Automate” the delivery schedule by mapping it through GPS.
 Once you’ve done this for each of your challenges, you will have created a list of new ideas and pivot points to work with.

 - To take it a step further, you may want to plot these new possibilities on a grid based on their impact and the effort required.
 Maybe you’ve come up with so many ideas, you don’t know where to begin.
 This will help to determine what order of priority for executing should be.
-We’ve developed a micro experience called “The Progress Project” that you can use to helping you plot your ideas if you’re feeling stuck.

 This exercise can be done using any subject – whether it’s your own personal challenges, or those of your customers.
 To better understand your customers’ pain points before completing this exercise, head on over to our empathy mapping exercise to take a quick stroll in their shoes.